Tomtomgo/raspberry_livestream/README.md

-# Streaming live video from a webcam to the web over RTMP using a Raspberry Pi and Nginx
+# Streaming live video from a webcam over RTMP using a Raspberry Pi and Nginx

 ![Live stream for foosball in action, much inception!](/livestream-working.jpg?raw=true "Live stream for foosball in action, much inception!")